ej8899/lightBnB/README.md

 ---
 ## Features...
 ![](./screenshots/overview-ani.gif)
-- AirBnB type basic clone to work with SQL queries on a Postgres database backend.
+- AirBnB type basic clone to use for learning SQL queries on a Postgres database.
-- Quick view of "My Listings" and "My Reservations" (requires logged in user with listings or reservations existing in database)
+- Basic features developed include a quick view of "My Listings", "My Reservations" and "listings" in general.
+(requires logged in user with listings or reservations existing in database)
 - Create Listing to add property listings to the database.
 - Detailed search for city, minimum cost, maximum cost and minimum rating.
 All search options are optional.